RockScript/rockscript.github.io/products.md

 <h2 id="webui">RockScript Web UI</h2>
 <p>Below, you can see a preview of the commercial web UI tool we're building on top of the
 RockScript server.
-The script execution viewer gives a debugger experience for ongoing or past script executions.
-That's possible because script executions are stored with event sourcing.
+The scriptVersion execution viewer gives a debugger experience for ongoing or past scriptVersion executions.
+That's possible because scriptVersion executions are stored with event sourcing.
 </p>
 <p>In the middle, you see the events which can be navigated up and down.
 On the left, the